grushety/shapley_analyzer/README.md

 and to estimate the contribution of each input feature (individual bands of the remote sensing images) to the classification result through calculating the Shapley Value for each input feature.

+We have tried to implement a simple library to calculate shapely values, noisy the data and checked how valuable each feature's impact is.